marlonportotorres4/marlonportotorres4/README.md

 <h1 align="center">Hi, my name is Marlon!</h1>

-<p align="center">Currently a third-year computer science student at Uninassau. <br><br> Passionate about solving problems through technology, i'm completely in love with the course, i'm always trying to improve my skills and knowledge of the area.
-Below you'll see some of my skills, the main stacks and databases are the ones I have some knowledge of, i also have secondary stacks, which are tools that I've already worked with, for example, on a college project. </p>&nbsp;
+<p align="center">Currently a third-year computer science student at Uninassau. <br><br> Passionate about solving problems through technology, I'm completely in love with the course, I'm always trying to improve my skills and knowledge of the area.
+Below you'll see some of my skills, the main stacks and databases are the ones I have some knowledge of, I also have secondary stacks, which are tools that I've already worked with, for example, on a college project. </p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=marlonportotorres4&theme=radical&mode=weekly" />